-Wernicke discovered the region that we now call Wernicke's area and found that damage in the area produced aphasia.
+Wernicke discovered the region now named in his honour and found that damage in the area produced aphasia.
 He was only 26 years old when he published the results of his discovery.
 He referred to the disorder resulting from the damage as sensory aphasia.
 The name was later changed to honour his work.

 The circle of Willis is a roughly circular network of arteries located on the undersurface of the brain.
 Although it belongs to the circulatory system instead of the nervous system, it's often referred to as part of the brain.
 The arteries play a role in the circulation of blood through the brain.

 The circle of Willis is an example of a circulatory anastomosis—a structure in which there is a cross-connection between blood vessels that we would expect to stay separate, such as two different arteries.
 An anastomosis can provide a backup route for blood if the main passageway is blocked.
 Interestingly, many people have an atypical circle of Willis.
 Nevertheless, it's thought that the alternate blood route that it provides can be very useful in certain disorders.

 Components of the Circle of Willis

 The arteries that make up the circle of Willis are often divided into an anterior group (located at the front of the brain) and a posterior group (located at the back of the brain), which makes them easier to follow.